Frequently Asked Questions

 Do you use concrete or brick pavers?

 We can use natural stone, clay pavers, or concrete paving stones.
 Natural stone is very beautiful, but it is also the most expensive.
-Clay pavers come in beautiful colors, but the pavers themselves are somewhat fragile.
+Clay pavers come in beautiful colors, and are more saturated with color.
 Most of our labyrinths to date have utilized concrete paving stones manufactured by Paveloc Industries.
 They are the most cost-

 What about sealing vs. not sealing?